 Their Mission is:

-1) To advocate for the rights of Gullah/Geechee and African American fishermen and fishery workers of the southeastIn the video above from 2010, Queen Quet sails the Port Royal Sound with Captain Mark Smith, President of the Gullah/Geechee Fishing Association on a shrimp trawler.
+1) To advocate for the rights of Gullah/Geechee and African American fishermen and fishery workers of the southeastIn the video from 2010, Queen Quet sails the Port Royal Sound with Captain Mark Smith, President of the Gullah/Geechee Fishing Association on a shrimp trawler.

 2) To share traditional fishing methods with the next generation